You are here

 History

-Started in 2007, the Udayan Care Kolkata was formed under the able-leadership of Ms. Kusum Bhandari, a noted educationist and visionary.
-Ms. Bhandari was joined by Mr. Parimal Chandra Das, a successful banker whose altruism inspired him to leave his lucrative job and take up the philanthropic venture at Udayan.
-They were hugely supported by Late.
-Suresh Neotia, industrialist, and co-founder of Ambuja Cements and Late Mr. BD Sureka, a renowned philanthropist and industrialist who were were involved with Udayan Care Kolkata from the very beginning as valued mentors and guides.
+In 2007, the Udayan Care Kolkata chapter was established under the capable leadership of Ms. Kusum Bhandari, a renowned educator and visionary.
+Ms. Bhandari was joined by Mr. Parimal Chandra Das, a successful banker who was moved by altruism to leave his lucrative career and embark on the philanthropic journey with Udayan.
+Their efforts received invaluable support from Late Suresh Neotia, an industrialist and co-founder of Ambuja Cements, and Late Mr. BD Sureka, a respected philanthropist and industrialist, who served as cherished mentors and guides for Udayan Care Kolkata from its inception.

-The Kolkata chapter has inducted over 2000 Shalinis since inception and the Shalini family has consistently grown by over 25% every year.
+Since its inception, the Kolkata chapter has welcomed nearly 3000 Shalinis into its fold, with the Shalini family growing consistently by over 25% each year.